Seteeri/Particle/snippets/notes/PARTICLE.md

         * spatial map will allow optimization

   * List Handling
-    * Create list
+    * Create list and enter it, by default
+      * Makes it easy to create sublist, enter data, move to superlist, etc.
+      * New list creates NIL
-    * Enter/exit list
+        * Current cmd-make-char will append-end to current list
-    * Brainstorm
-      * If at end (@NIL) or pointing to NIL, append
-      * Else anywhere else:
-        * If NIL, create list with char OR replace it?
+        * So create list will append NIL...
-      * Default:enter list
-        * If not NIL, append after (like at end)
-        * Consistent = easier
-          * Should not replace, since can be done with backspace/delete + append
-      * Same reason insert mode is not default
+        * User can move pointer to last item to append but move pointer to NIL to create new list
     * Use specific command to replace any with list/NIL
       * Aka use NIL command
     * Enter/Exit
       * Alt+Backspace = Enter list
       * Alt+Enter = Exit list (move to dot/parent list)